gnosis/module-factory/README.md

 [![Build Status](https://github.com/gnosis/module-factory/actions/workflows/ci.yml/badge.svg)](https://github.com/gnosis/module-factory/actions)
 [![Coverage Status](https://coveralls.io/repos/github/gnosis/module-factory/badge.svg?branch=master)](https://coveralls.io/github/gnosis/module-factory?branch=master)

-The purpose of the Module Factory repository is to make easier the deployment of Safe Modules.
-Applying the [Minimal Proxy Pattern](https://eips.ethereum.org/EIPS/eip-1167) reduces the gas cost and simplifies the track of deployed modules.
-Minimal Proxy Pattern has been used because the modules do not need to be upgradeable since a safe can deploy a new one.
-It's worth mentioning that it costs roughly 5,000 extra gas for each transaction when you use a proxy, so after a certain amount of transactions (~700) it probably will be cheaper to deploy the module from the constructor rather than the proxy.
+The purpose of the Module Factory repository is to make the deployment of Safe Modules easier.
+Applying the Minimal Proxy Pattern, this module reduces the gas cost and simplifies the track of deployed modules.
+The Minimal Proxy Pattern has been used because the modules do not need to be upgradeable since a safe can deploy a new one.
+It's worth mentioning that it costs roughly 5,000 extra gas for each transaction when you use a proxy, so after a certain amount of transactions (~700) it will, probably, be cheaper to deploy the module from the constructor rather than the proxy.

 There's also a JS API, allowing the developers to interact with the ProxyFactory Contract more easily.
-You can check the [factory](./src/factory.ts) file to see more details, it consists on 4 methods, which are:
+You can check the factory file to see more details, it consists of 4 methods, which are:

 ### Deploy and set up module